 “Tom is a bit of character, and his warm smile and quirky delivery certainly resonated with me and the gathered masses.
 Catchy songs, with enough charm and whimsy to have you singing along – despite the underlying darker nature of much of his material.”
-Review of Darlington Gig
+Review of Gig in Darlington

 “Self Made Man stands out and particularly shows Gareth Cole’s skill on guitar.
 Tom Slatter also displays a surprisingly soulful voice… and they deservedly received a very positive response…” The Progressive Aspect